 - Emergency room services for bad injuries, severe illness, or any time you believe your life is in danger

-- Eyeglass coverage is limited to one pair of glasses and standard frames after cataract surgery.
+- One pair of eyeglasses and standard frames after cataract surgery

-Three hepatitis B shots are covered if you are at medium or high risk.
+- Three hepatitis B shots are covered if you’re at medium or high risk for the disease.